 What does a professional protector do in a Nevis trust?

-Is a trust protector legally recognised in Nevis?
+Is a trust protector legally recognized in Nevis?

 Can a protector be removed or replaced?